 Sunday 23 Feb: Connecting with people day it seems.
 Called mum on Skype this morning and she is very excited for me and my journey and has told everyone she can at the nursing residence where she lives about my adventure.

 This afternoon I met up with some fellow adventurers at the Pilgrimage Meetup.
-Even though they have travelled half way across the globe to walk the Santiago de Compostela in Spain (and Rick has walked 3 other pilgrim walks as well) it is great to talk to fellow walkers to share a laugh and talk about traveling the road.
+Even though they have travelled halfway across the globe to walk the Santiago de Compostela in Spain (and Rick has walked 3 other pilgrim walks as well) it is great to talk to fellow walkers to share a laugh and talk about travelling the road.

 Tuesday 25 Feb: Had a moment of OMG what am I doing, though this passed and I thought WOW I am finally going to be doing this!
 Spent all day packaging food and packing it all into creates.